fberumenm/TOPAS_tutorial_brachytherapy/mc_tps.md

 $$TOPAS\ (Gy) = TOPAS\ (Gy/s) * treatment\ time\ (s),$$

-where $$I$$ is the intensity given in photons per becquerel and its value depends on the isotope of the source.
+where $$I$$ is the intensity given in photons per becquerel and its value depends on the isotope of the source. **Note** that the previous reasoning is true only for calculation in which the whole chain is simulated (photons are created inside the radioactive core).
+If users use a phase space at the source surface, an extra step is required.
+The photons created in the core (volumetric source) must be related with the total initial particles of the phase space at the surface.

 If the [Pydicom](https://pydicom.github.io/) library is used, the next piece of code shows how to scale a TOPAS RTDOSE DICOM file from Gy/photon to Gy.
 First, load the needed libraries and define a function to read the DICOM file and scale it by the scaling factor attribute [(3004,000E)](https://dicom.innolitics.com/ciods/rt-dose/rt-dose/3004000e).

 ```python
 import pydicom